ibm-cloud-docs/codeengine/ts-jobrun-notcompleting.md

     * With the CLI, use the view details of the submitted job by using the [**`ibmcloud ce jobrun get`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-get) command.
 The sequence in the commands and arguments is important.

 If these solutions do not solve your issue, for further debugging, try retrieving the logs or the system event information for your job run.
-For more information, see [How do I get logs for my job run instances?
-(CLI)](/docs/codeengine?topic=codeengine-ts-jobrun-gettinglogs-cli) and [How do I get system event information for my job run instances?
-(CLI)](/docs/codeengine?topic=codeengine-ts-jobrun-gettingevent-cli).
+For more information, see [How do I get logs for my job run instances?](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-jobrun-gettinglogs) and [How do I get system event information for my job run instances?
+(CLI)](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-job-gettingevent).

 For more about running jobs, see [Running jobs](/docs/codeengine?topic=codeengine-job-deploy).